WarubiSports/fc-koeln-bundesliga-talent-program/replit.md

 ### System Design Choices
 - **Monorepo Structure**: Clear separation between client, server, and shared type definitions.
 - **Authentication Stability**: A modular architecture with `auth-core.js` for immutable authentication functions, `features-module.js` for isolated feature functions, and `system-monitor.js` for continuous integrity checks and recovery.
 This includes non-writable, non-configurable function properties and multi-layered integrity verification.
+- **Event Handling Architecture**: Uses data attributes with event delegation instead of inline onclick handlers to prevent JavaScript string escaping issues that can disrupt authentication systems.
 - **Production Build**: Fixed production deployment to use `fc-koln-7300-working.js` instead of `app.js` to ensure deployed app matches development preview exactly (January 2025).
 - **Configuration**: Environment variables for critical settings, separate configurations for development and production, and TypeScript path mapping.